 10. On a dusted rolling board, take each ball and begin to roll it.

-12. Roll to a round of about 5 to 6 inches in diameter.
+12. Roll to a disc of about 5 to 6 inches in diameter.

-13. Place the rolled thepla on a hot tawa or skillet.
+13. Place the rolled thepla on a hot tawa or a flat skillet or a griddle.
+Keep the heat to medium or medium-high.

 17. Flip again.

-18. Spread some oil on this side now.
-Add some more oil while roasting, if making for tiffin or picnic lunches so that these stay soft.
+18. Spread some oil on the second side now.
+Add some more oil while roasting, if making for tiffin or picnic lunches, so that these stay soft.

-19. Flip once or twice till the thepla are well cooked.
-Make all thepla this way.
-You can add less oil if you prefer while roasting the thepla.
+19. Flip once or twice till the thepla is well cooked.
+Make all theplas in batches one by one this way.
+You can add less oil, if you prefer, while roasting the thepla.

-21. Serve them hot, warm or at room temperature with a mango pickle or curd or mango chunda or mango chutney.
+21. Serve Lauki Thepla hot, warm or at room temperature with a mango pickle or curd or mango chunda or Mango Chutney.

-- Bottle gourd: Fresh, tender, juicy bottle gourd is the best in this recipe.
-If your bottle gourd has a sour or bitter taste, then discard it.
+- Quality of bottle gourd: Fresh, tender, juicy bottle gourd is the best in this recipe.
+If your bottle gourd has a sour or bitter taste, trash it.
+A bitter tasting bottle gourd is unsafe to consume and can lead to severe health complications.

-- Curd (yogurt): Use fresh yogurt and not sour.
-If you do not have yogurt, then replace it with buttermilk or water, adding as required to make a soft dough.
+- Use of curd (yogurt): Use fresh yogurt and not the sour one.
+If you do not have curd, then replace it with buttermilk or water, adding as required to make a soft dough.

-- Spicing and seasonings: You can make these lauki theplas spicy if you prefer.
+- Spices and seasonings: You can make these theplas spicy, if you prefer.
 Increase the quantity of green chilies and red chili powder.

 Lauki Thepla